Most Popular News

 Closing the door to the history of the Catholic Parish of Samos at 09:30 in the evening, Mr. Foskolos asked us to remember just one thing:

 “The Catholic Parish of Samos is a gem for the island.
 Many are being moved to the memory of a robust Catholic community and parish.
 Now the façade of the building is ready to collapse and nothing reminds us of the glory of the past.
 Unfortunately, the building does not belong to the Catholic parish after 1970 but only to individuals and we would like to emphasize the need to repair it so that Samos does not lose something so precious for its history.”

 The opinions expressed in this article are solely those of the author and are not necessarily those of World Religion News.

-Tags: Aegean Sea, Africa, African Mission, Athens, Blessed Virgin, Cameroon, Caritas, Catholic, Congo, Fragoklissia, Francis Gagiou, Karlovasi, Marathokampos, Marios Foscolos, Platanos, refugees, Saint Joseph, Samos Island, Second Vatican Council, Second World War, Tinos, Vathy, Vatican, WII
+Tags: Aegean Sea, Africa, African Mission, Athens, Blessed Virgin, Cameroon, Caritas, Catholic, Congo, Fragoklissia, Francis Gagiou, Karlovasi, Marathokampos, Marios Foscolos, North Korea, Platanos, refugees, Saint Joseph, Samos Island, Second Vatican Council, Tinos, Vathy, Vatican, World War II